H.P.B. Was the Thread Linking the

 N. C. Ramanujachary

 Young H.P.
-Blavatsky, a bust by Ukrainian sculptor Alexey Leonov
+Blavatsky, a bust made by Alexey Leonov

 Mr. N. C. Ramanujachary is the author